hashicorp/vault-client-dotnet/docs/Auth.md

 <a name="radiusloginwithusername"></a>
 # **RadiusLoginWithUsername**

-> void RadiusLoginWithUsername (RadiusLoginWithUsernameRequest radiusLoginWithUsernameRequest, string urlusername, string radiusMountPath = "radius", TimeSpan? wrapTTL = null)
+> void RadiusLoginWithUsername (string urlusername, RadiusLoginWithUsernameRequest radiusLoginWithUsernameRequest, string radiusMountPath = "radius", TimeSpan? wrapTTL = null)

 Log in with a username and password.